 Second, successful completion of at least one of the two ZuWi (Future-Oriented Business) courses and one of the two courses from the elective module “Umwelt und Wirtschaft” (Environmental Economics).

 Third, the topic of the bachelor’s thesis has to relate to one of the Institute’s current research groups.

 If a student fulfills all of the three requirements mentioned above, he or she may submit a research proposal to the Institute’s bachelor’s theses coordinator, Simon Sturn.
 The proposal should be 3-5 pages long and cover the following elements:

 Suggested paper outline

-The research proposal has to be submitted via email to Michael Soder.
+The research proposal has to be submitted via email to Simon Sturn.
 Once the research proposal is accepted by the coordinator, the student will be allocated to a supervisor.
 Acceptance and allocation also depend on the free capacities of the available supervisors.

 Bachelor’s theses may be written in English or German.

 General information on writing bachelor’s theses at WU can be found here.